MarlinFirmware/Marlin/Marlin/src/HAL/HAL_STM32_F4_F7/STM32F7/README.md

 https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads

-(The one in Arduino dosen't support STM32F7).
+(The one in Arduino doesn't support STM32F7).

-Change compiler.path in platform.txt to point to that you downloaded.
+Change compiler.path in platform.txt to point to the one you downloaded.

 # This HAL is in development.
 # Currently only tested on "The Borg".